examples/demo-project/garden.ymlkind: Projectname: demo-projectenvironments:- name: localproviders:- name: local-kubernetes

 garden.yml file looks something like this:

-# examples/simple-project/services/go-service/garden.ymlkind: Modulename: go-servicedescription: Go service containertype: containerservices:- name: go-serviceports:- name: httpcontainerPort: 8080servicePort: 80ingresses:- path: /hello-goport: http
+# examples/demo-project/backend/garden.ymlkind: Modulename: backenddescription: Backend service containertype: containerservices:- name: backendports:- name: httpcontainerPort: 8080servicePort: 80ingresses:- path: /hello-backendport: http

 To learn more about how to configure a Garden project, please take a look at our Configuration files guide.

-For a practical example of "Gardenifying" an existing project, check out the Simple Project example.
+For a practical example of "Gardenifying" an existing project, check out the Demo Project example.

 After the configuration files are set, the development workflow when using Garden is usually very simple: you leave